ADVOCATE

 Position: Support.

-Status as of September 5th: Effectively Dead.
-Passed Assembly and held in the Senate Public Safety Committee.
+Status: DEAD.
+Passed Assembly, but was then held in the Senate Public Safety Committee.

 SB 1103 (Menjivar; D–Van Nuys) - Imposes costly mandates on landlords, including translation requirements and limits on expense recovery, potentially raising rents and reducing leasing flexibility.